jokumar/custom-log-lib/README.md

 ```

--Component name should be provided as a property in the properties file for the boot application.
+- Component name should be provided as a property in the properties file for the boot application.
 ```sh
  component.name = spring-boot-service
 ```